 Whatever your approach, re-engagement emails are a way to remind your audience why they first subscribed to your list and get them excited about your cause again.

-But if your inactive subscribers aren’t opening your re-engagement email either, it might be best to remove these contacts from your email lists or at least suspend bulk emails.
+But if your inactive subscribers aren’t opening your re-engagement email either, it might be best to suspend bulk emails to these Contacts.

 By emailing inactive subscribers, you run into the risk of skewing your charity’s email engagement metrics.
 Not only will your charity report lower email open and click-through rates, but the results won’t provide an accurate picture of your marketing or communication team’s performance.

 Remember, your subscribers support your charity for different reasons.

 Successful charity marketing and communications teams track email engagement metrics to learn what type of content resonates with different audiences in their subscriber list.

 For example, Generation Z audiences may appreciate that you’ve recognized their limited purchasing power and send fewer donation requests and more emails about volunteering opportunities.
 Baby boomers, on the other hand, might not want any emails at all and prefer direct mail.

 Sending too many irrelevant emails to subscribers is a surefire way to annoy your subscribers.

 Do it often enough and they’ll hit the unsubscribe button.